Dee66/VectorScan/docs/extensive-checklist.md

 [ ] Produce per-platform bundles if including platform specific binaries; otherwise create a single cross-platform zip that expects Python.
 [ ] Generate vectorscan-free.zip.sha256 alongside the zip.

-I. SIGNING — COSIGN & KEY MANAGEMENT
+I. SIGNING  -  COSIGN & KEY MANAGEMENT

 [ ] Implement cosign signing step in CI to create <bundle>.zip.sig and publish certificate <bundle>.zip.crt.
 [ ] Add verify.sh in repo to run sha256sum -c <bundle>.zip.sha256 and cosign verify-blob --key <public_key_file> <bundle>.zip <bundle>.zip.sig.
 [ ] Add public verification key (vectorscan-signing.pub) to README or a Key server URL.
 [ ] Do not commit private signing keys into repo.
 Use CI secrets to hold private keys.
-[ ] Create tests that run on CI runner to verify the signed artifact—download the artifact from release draft in a dry-run and run cosign verify-blob using the public key.
+[ ] Create tests that run on CI runner to verify the signed artifact - download the artifact from release draft in a dry-run and run cosign verify-blob using the public key.
 [x] Add a process doc docs/signing.md describing key rotation, emergency procedures, and how to sign locally for dev uses (using ephemeral dev keys).

 J. SBOM, SBOM TESTS & SUPPLY CHAIN